-Depending on the corporate form of the target company, basic corporate information can be obtained from the following sources: (a) the Commercial Registers Agency (all the relevant corporate information is available online, free of charge at www.apr.gov. rs); (b) the website of the CSR; and (c) the website of the BSE.
+Depending on the corporate form of the target company, basic corporate information can be obtained from the following sources: (a) the Commercial Registers Agency (all the relevant corporate information is available online, free of charge at www. apr.gov.rs); (b) the website of the CSR; (c) the website of the SEC; and (d) the website of the BSE.
 Comprehensive reports on the financial standing (bonitet) of the target and financial reports can be obtained from specialised firms and authorities.